temporalio/sdk-dotnet/README.md

     dotnet add package Temporalio --prerelease

-If you are using .NET framework, you have to explicitly set the platform to `x64` or `arm64`, `AnyCPU` will not choose the proper library.
+If you are using .NET Framework or a non-standard target platform, see the [Built-in Native Shared Library](#built-in-native-shared-library) section later for additional information.

 **NOTE: This README is for the current branch and not necessarily what's released on NuGet.**